tom-pytel/pfst/README.md

 preserve more formatting.

-* Tree search, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, API additions for real-world use, optimization, testing, bughunting, etc...
+* Tree search, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, decide between primitive or node ops on primitive fields, API additions for real-world use, optimization, testing, bughunting, etc...

 ## Trivia